-Pure gas D is captured in a rectangular prism-shaped container that has a transparent movable wall with a cross-section of S (see the figure below) at a pressure P. Equilibrium is established while the total pressure is kept at P. The absorbance of the gas is $A = \varepsilon(n/V)l$, where ε , n, V, and l are respectively: the absorption coefficient, amount of the gas in moles, volume of the gas, and optical path length.
+A cuboidal container has a transparent movable wall with a cross-section of S (see the figure below).
+The container is filled with pure gas D at a pressure P, and equilibrium is established while the total pressure is maintained at P.

+The absorbance of the gas is $A = \varepsilon(n/V)l$, where ε is the absorption coefficient, n the amount of the gas in moles, V the volume of the gas, and l the optical path length.
 Assume that all components of the gas mixture behave as ideal gases.